kubedb/docs/docs/guides/zookeeper/backup/kubestash/logical/index.md

 # Backup and Restore ZooKeeper using KubeStash

 KubeStash allows you to backup and restore `ZooKeeper`.
-It supports backups for `ZooKeeper` instances running in Standalone,  and HA cluster configurations.
 KubeStash makes managing your `ZooKeeper` backups and restorations more straightforward and efficient.

 This guide will give you an overview how you can take backup and restore your `ZooKeeper` using `Kubestash`.